Axiom schema of specification: Unrestricted comprehension

 There exists a set B whose members are precisely those objects that satisfy the predicate φ.

 This set B is again unique, and is usually denoted as : φ(x, w_{1}, ..., w_{b})}.

-In an unsorted material set theory, the axiom or rule of full or unrestricted comprehension says that for any property P, there exists a set $\{x | P(x)\}$ of all objects satisfying P.
+At an informal level, this axiom schema can be described as saying for any property or condition φ (the set's predicate), there exists a set $\{x | \varphi(x)\}$ composed of all and only the objects which satisfy φ.
+For example, when φ is a tautology, the resulting set B is the universal set.

 This axiom schema was tacitly used in the early days of naive set theory, before a strict axiomatization was adopted.
 However, it was later discovered to lead directly to Russell's paradox, by taking φ(x) to be ¬(x ∈ x) (i.e., the property that set x is not a member of itself).
 Therefore, no useful axiomatization of set theory can use unrestricted comprehension.
 Passing from classical logic to intuitionistic logic does not help, as the proof of Russell's paradox is intuitionistically valid.

+The axiom schema of specification can be viewed as a "restricted" version of this axiom schema, where φ can only be true for elements of another set A, thus forbidding the construction of sets that are "too large" such as the universal set.
 Accepting only the axiom schema of specification was the beginning of axiomatic set theory.
 Most of the other Zermelo–Fraenkel axioms (but not the axiom of extensionality, the axiom of regularity, or the axiom of choice) then became necessary to make up for some of what was lost by changing the axiom schema of comprehension to the axiom schema of specification—each of these axioms states that a certain set exists, and defines that set by giving a predicate for its members to satisfy, i.e. it is a special case of the axiom schema of comprehension.

 It is also possible to prevent the schema from being inconsistent by restricting which formulae it can be applied to, such as only stratified formulae in New Foundations (see below) or only positive formulae (formulae with only conjunction, disjunction, quantification and atomic formulae) in positive set theory.
 Positive formulae, however, typically are unable to express certain things that most theories can; for instance, there is no complement or relative complement in positive set theory.